 Gary joined Watsi on March 12th, 2013.
-Seven years ago, Gary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+1,770 other people also joined Watsi on that day!
 Gary's most recent donation supported Dennis, a 12 year old boy from Kenya, to fund clubfoot repair surgery.

 Gary has funded healthcare for 58 patients in 10 countries.